Arrest of Ali Hasan: Arrest

-BCHR said Alqudaishi was arrested on 13 May by plainclothes policemen near his house in Bilad Al Qadeem, a neighbourhood of Manama.
-However, Noura Al-Khalifa the chief prosecutor for juveniles said the arrest happened on 14 May when Alqudaishi was "blocking a street outside Manama with garbage containers and wood planks".
+BCHR said Alqudaihi was arrested on 13 May by plainclothes policemen near his house in Bilad Al Qadeem, a neighbourhood of Manama.
+However, Noura Al-Khalifa the chief prosecutor for juveniles said the arrest happened on 14 May when Alqudaihi was "blocking a street outside Manama with garbage containers and wood planks".

 "It was Saturday, and we were playing.
-They came and blocked the street, and then left, so we went back out and played a game, and then some civilians came and took pictures of us", Alqudaishi said.
+They came and blocked the street, and then left, so we went back out and played a game, and then some civilians came and took pictures of us", Alqudaihi said.
 He added, on the next day he was "playing in the street" with two of his friends at his age when policemen arrested him.
 According to him, his friends were able to make it away, but he stopped when a policeman threatened to shoot him with a shotgun.
-A spokesman of Information Affairs Authority said it was "incorrect" to think he was just playing adding that Alqudaishi was "not only in custody for participating in an illegal gathering, but for his involvement in burning tires and road blocks".
+A spokesman of Information Affairs Authority said it was "incorrect" to think he was just playing adding that Alqudaihi was "not only in custody for participating in an illegal gathering, but for his involvement in burning tires and road blocks".

-Alqudaishi was first held in Nabih Saleh police station then moved to Isa Town juveniles detention center.
+Alqudaihi was first held in Nabih Saleh police station then moved to Isa Town juveniles detention center.
 Amnesty International said the boy was moved "between several police stations for a period of about four hours and interrogated... that during that time he was alone, he became hungry and tired and eventually confessed to accusations against him".
 However, the government said he only spent six hours in police custody and spent the rest of the month in a juveniles detention center.

-Mohsin Al-Alawi, Alqudaishi's lawyer, said he visited the boy who then denied participating in an "illegal gathering".
+Mohsin Al-Alawi, Alqudaihi's lawyer, said he visited the boy who then denied participating in an "illegal gathering".
 Shahzalan Khamees, another lawyer defending the boy reported that he was abused during arrest.
 She also said "[h]e is very sad all the time" and that "All he says is 'I want to go home.
 I want my mother'.
 He is frightened and says they are going to punish him.
 He is only a child".
-However, a statement by the government said that Alqudaishi "is receiving social care and tutoring at the [detention] centre".
-While in custody, Alqudaishi was allowed to attend his final school exams.
+However, a statement by the government said that Alqudaihi "is receiving social care and tutoring at the [detention] centre".
+While in custody, Alqudaihi was allowed to attend his final school exams.

-After his release, Alqudaishi said he was not mistreated in detention and that "treatment was good".
+After his release, Alqudaihi said he was not mistreated in detention and that "treatment was good".
 He said he spent most of his time doing sport or cleaning the place.